Anello-Photonics/docs-A1/docs/python_tool.rst

 Connect Over Serial
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Ensure the power cable is connected and the green power light is illuminated.
+Ensure the power cable is connected.
 Connect the ANELLO unit to the computer using either the UART or RS-422 interface.

 Use the arrow keys to select *Connect*, then *COM*, then *Auto* to auto-detect the unit.
-You can also use *Manual* if you know the data and config ports.
+You can also use *Manual* if you know the serial ports.
 You should now see the *System Status* updated with the device information.

 For more information or if you experience any errors, see the `Set-Up Troubleshooting <https://docs-a1.readthedocs.io/en/x3/setup_troubleshooting.html#connect-to-anello-unit>`__.